 Hospital doctors in England stage 72-hour walkout

-Hospital doctors in England begin a new 72-hour strike over pay on Wednesday, prompting warnings from health officials of huge disruption to patients and services.
+Hospital doctors in England began a new 72-hour strike over pay on Wednesday, prompting warnings from health officials of huge disruption to patients and services.

+The strike is the latest in the state-funded National Health Service (NHS), which has also seen nurses and other medical staff picket for more pay.

-The latest walk-out by junior doctors -- those below consultant level -- starts at 7:00 am (0600 GMT) and is set to last until Saturday.
+The walk-out by junior doctors -- those below consultant level -- started at 7:00 am (0600 GMT) and is set to last until Saturday.

 They want pay restored to 2008-2009 levels but the government says that would mean an average pay award of about 35 percent this year and is too costly.

-It is the latest strike in the state-funded National Health Service (NHS), which has also seen nurses and other medical staff picket for more pay.

-The BMA warned that while it was open to further talks, it would stage further strikes in the coming months if the government sticks to its five percent offer.
+The BMA has warned that while it was open to further talks, it would stage further strikes in the coming months if the government sticks to its offer.

+At a picket line outside University College Hospital in London, 27-year-old trainee anaesthetist Arianna Zembryzcka said she was struggling to pay rent.

+The government's offer was "frankly disrespectful and disgraceful" and would not cover this year's inflation "let alone years of pay erosion", she said.

 On Tuesday, NHS England's national medical director, Stephen Powis, warned that most routine or pre-planned care could be affected.